Heavy-Tailed Mixed p-Spin Spherical Model: Breakdown of Ultrametricity and Failure of the Parisi Formula: Energy landscape of Non-Intersecting Monomial (NIM) model

 \\The remaining part satisfies

 Summing everything yields

 Consequently, we have

 indicating that the limiting distribution approaches 0.
 This confirms the presence of replica symmetry.
 This trivial overlap also implies ultrametricity and temperature chaos for this region.
-Now we deal with surpassing the threshosld case.
+Now we deal with surpassing the threshold case.